koonwen/tarides-internship/COMPILERS.md

   ```

 - The reason why it's called a stub, is that it it's purpose is more or less a wrapper over the C function such that we first convert OCaml values into C values before passing it to the C function.
 Subsequently when the function returns, we need to the C return values as OCaml values.

+### OCaml values
+OCaml represents it's values differently from C. Namely, OCaml values are either unboxed integers or heap allocated integers.
+- One fact about these OCaml values, is that they reserve 1 bit to indicate whether the value is heap allocater or not.
+- That is the reason why when we interface with C, we need to convert these values into the corresponding integer type for the C function arguements.
+- Adding the CAMLParam macro before wrapping the C code is neccessary to prevent the GC from claiming our values as trash.
+(This has to do with the details of the garbage collector which I'm not too familiar with yet)